Glad that you asked.

 This is necessary because we want to ensure that all TSD users use consistent criteria in these Focused Feedbacks.
 The Focused Feedbacks users give us will serve as the most important input to train (teach) The Detective's AI.
 If The Detective receives inconsistent input from different users, she will be confused and make the wrong calls more often.

-Every time you finish a Focused Feedback, you will earn two Detective Hours, or abbreviated as DHs.
+Every time you finish a Focused Feedback, you will earn two Detective Hours.
 The reward is indicated by this icon: .

 The more Focused Feedback you give to The Detective, the more free Detective Hours you will get rewarded with, which can be used to get The Detective to watch more of your prints, which can then be turned into Focused Feedbacks and help The Detective get better.
 The power coming from infinite self-improving cycle is why The Spaghetti Detective has become one of the most vibrant 3D printing communities in the world!